MozillaTN/Dhirajzilla/docs/_posts/InUsesFxNightly-Salem.md

    * Set yourself up with Firefox Nightly latest version.
    * Interesting tools in Nightly.
    * How to file bug in bugzilla for nightly issue.
-   * Filing Webcompat issues with Firefox Nightly.
+   * Filing & Triaging Webcompat issues with Firefox Nightly.
    * Demonstration of other ways to contribution.
    * Swag distribution and Group photo.

+ The event was very successful enough to attract as many as 15 contributors out of which we had 5 new contributors.
+During the event we had Hands-on session on triaging Webcompat issues after

 **METRICS ACHIEVED:**
    * No of attendees at the event: 15
-   * No of Firefox Nightly installed: 11 Laptops / 5 Mobile / 1 Tablet
+   * No of Firefox Nightly installed: 11 Laptops / 5 Mobile / 1 Tab
-   * No. of participants will contribute in Firefox Nightly after event: 6
+   * No of participants will contribute in Firefox Nightly after event: 6
-   * No. of people switchback to Firefox Nightly from other browsers: 8
+   * No of people switchback to Firefox Nightly from other browsers: 8
-   * No. of bug filled in Webcompat: 2
+   * No of bug filled in Webcompat: 2
-   * No. of blogs generated: 4
+   * No of blogs generated: 4
-   * No. of active contributor after the event: 5
+   * No of active contributor after the event: 5